jmettraux/aachen/src/pda__health.md

 : character becomes unconscious.

 First aid
-: a successful _Heal_ check brings back a character to consciousness;
+: a successful _Heal_ check brings back a character to consciousness and 1 HP;
 : else the character will have to be carried.

 Post Combat